ahostbr/ShadowsAndShurikens/Plugins/SOTS_Steam/Docs/SOTS_Steam_QuickStart.md

 ```

 Any achievement or leaderboard whose definition tags are a subset of `Result.AdditionalTags` (plus the built-in mission/difficulty tags) will be unlocked/updated automatically.

+Starting with this pass, `USOTS_SteamMissionResultBridgeSubsystem` listens for `USOTS_MissionDirectorSubsystem::OnMissionEnded`, builds the matching `FSOTS_SteamMissionResult`, and routes the payload through the leaderboard submissions before the achievements path, including a short rate limit and Steam-availability guard so the suite remains stable when Steam is offline.
+You can still construct your own mission result and drive the subsystems manually when needed.